 The Association of Women in International Trade (WIIT), headquartered in Washington, DC, is working to encourage women’s professional growth in international trade and business.

 They are also educating the public on the significance of international trade for economic development.
 Women currently studying in an accredited U.S. college or university for a degree or undergraduate degree in International Trade and Global Development are eligible to apply.

 Their merit-based scholarships amounting to $1,500 are granted twice annually to actively encourage women.

 Seven different types of women’s grants and fellowships are offered by the American Association of University Women (AAUW).

-Those include American Fellowships for female students who are U.S. citizens or permanent residents; Foreign Fellowships for females from other nations who wish to pusue their education in the U.S.; and Selected Professions Fellowships to help women in the U.S. seeking a master’s degree in architecture, mathematics, computer science and engineering.
+Those include American Fellowships for female students who are U.S. citizens or permanent residents; Foreign Fellowships for females from other nations who wish to pursue their education in the U.S.; and Selected Professions Fellowships to help women in the U.S. seeking a master’s degree in architecture, mathematics, computer science, and engineering.

 2. PEO International